MicrosoftDocs/winui-api/microsoft.ui.xaml.core.direct/microsoft_ui_xaml_core_direct.md

 [RemoveFromCollection(System.Object,System.Object)](ixamldirect_removefromcollection_2015158471.md), [RemoveFromCollectionAt(System.Object,System.UInt32)](ixamldirect_removefromcollectionat_1329285826.md), [InsertIntoCollectionAt(System.Object,System.UInt32,System.Object)](ixamldirect_insertintocollectionat_1006192088.md), [ClearCollection(System.Object)](ixamldirect_clearcollection_1351804274.md)

 ## -examples

+See the **XAML Controls Gallery** sample app for examples of WinUI features and controls.

+If you have the **XAML Controls Gallery** app installed, [open the app to see the controls in action](xamlcontrolsgallery:).

+If you don't have the XAML Controls Gallery app installed, get the WinUI 2.x version from the [Microsoft Store](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt).

+You can also view, clone, and build the XAML Controls Gallery source code from [GitHub](https://github.com/Microsoft/Xaml-Controls-Gallery) (switch to the [WinUI 3 Preview branch](https://github.com/microsoft/Xaml-Controls-Gallery/tree/winui3preview) for WinUI 3 Preview controls and features).

 The following example shows how to add a value to a collection using [XamlDirect](xamldirect.md) APIs.